izzuddinafif/MATLAB-GA-PSO/docs/developer_guide.md

 ## Script Structure

-The main script `MATLAB-004.m` contains the core algorithm and calls functions for initialization, selection, crossover, mutation, evaluation, and updating the particle swarm.
+The main script `main.m` contains the core algorithm and calls functions for initialization, selection, crossover, mutation, evaluation, and updating the particle swarm.
 These functions are defined in the same script for simplicity.

 ### Functions